alienflip/zku.one-Course/week_4/README.md

 3. ZKSync 2.0 was recently launched to testnet and has introduced ZKPorter.
 Argue for or against ZKPorter, highlighting the advantages or shortcomings in this new protocol.

 ```
+What does zkPorter solve?
+Well, it allows for large scale network scalability on an exponential scale, and also allows for composability of applications and protocols.
 ```

 ## Recursive SNARK’s